MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-dmarc-to-validate-email.md

 S: Greetings User,
 S:
 S: We need to verify your banking details.
-S: Please click the following link to verify that we have the right information for your account.
+S: Please click the following link to verify that Microsoft has the right information for your account.
 S:
 S: https://short.url/woodgrovebank/updateaccount/12-121.aspx
 S: